Elgran666/wikipedia_lite_clone/README.md

 ## Overview
 This project is a simplified version of Wikipedia.
 The goal is to create a dynamic encyclopedia where users can search, read, create, and edit articles using Django.

-The project basically demonstrates basic CRUD (Create, Read, Update, Delete) operations, handling markdown content, and implementing search functionality.
+Instead of a traditional database, this project uses markdown files to store article content.
+It demonstrates basic CRUD (Create, Read, Update, Delete) operations, handling markdown content, and implementing search functionality.